GBHyland/APS-Process-Workflow-intermediate/README.md

     -	Select Attribute Mapping to open the mapping popup window.
 Perform the following actions:
         -	Mapped Data model: 9siCustomerDatabase
         -	Mapped entity: newCustomers
-        -Variable for new/updated entity: Existing variable
+        -   Variable for new/updated entity: Existing variable
         -	New Variable: newCustomerdata
         -	Configure the following attributes in the mapping table by selecting each Attribute Name and choosing the variable / form field it is associated with:
             1. Id: newCustomerId (Variable)